DaNussi/Dedicated-Applied-Energistics-2/README.md

 ## Items

 ### Inter Dimensional Storage Cell
-Storage cell that connects to the cloud and stores all items in it.
+The Inter Dimensional Storage Cell connects to a redis database and stores all items in it.
+It is optimised to work with as many item types as possible.

+#### Limitations
+* +10.000 item types supportet
+* 2^64 max item amount per item type

 ## Blocks

 ### Inter Dimensional Interface
-This block is planned to hold the [Inter Dimensional Storage Cell](#inter-dimensional-storage-cell) but it is currently bugged.
-PLACING WILL CRASH YOUR GAME!
-DO NOT USE!
+This block is planned to hold the [Inter Dimensional Storage Cell](#inter-dimensional-storage-cell), but it is currently bugged.

 ## Contacts